Baratuciat - Slow Food RARE GRAPE white

 Initially grown as a table grape, it was for some time described as being unsuited for winemaking, because the strong vigor of the plant did not allow the bunches to fully ripen and, as such, made winemaking difficult.

-Currently there are very few, perhaps fewer that 10, hectares of Baratuciàt grown, older vineyards being overgrown or abandoned.
+Officially registered in the National Catalogue of Vine Varieties since 2008, there are currently few hectares of Baratuciàt grown, older vineyards being overgrown or abandoned.

 The wine is straw yellow with greenish notes.
 The aroma is intense with green apple, pineapple and grassy notes and eucalyptus and acacia honey aromas.
 It is complex in the mouth, with a long tangy finish, accompanied by a firm acidity.
 It can age more than 4 years.

-(Courtesy of Slow Food Foundation for Biodiversity – Ark of Taste) https://www.fondazioneslowfood.com/en/ark-of-taste-slow-food/?fwp_arca_settore=wines-and-grape-varietals-en)
+(Source: Slow Food Foundation for Biodiversity – Ark of Taste) https://www.fondazioneslowfood.com/en/ark-of-taste-slow-food/?fwp_arca_settore=wines-and-grape-varietals-en )

 Help us populate this website.
 Whatever verifiable information you could provide re: this varietal or others (story pertaining to the varietal, description, producer, importer etc...) would be appreciated.
 See Contact page or email please